disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

     ![](images/M01/M1-EX1-T1-S18.png)

 19. Notice that the org is listed as the **Business Unit**; this means everyone in the organization will have this role by default.
-For environments other than default, you control this.
+For environments other than the default, you control this.
     However, default is special and Tenant can’t be removed from the role.

     ![](images/M01/M1-EX1-T1-S19.png)